-To date the Navy and DLA have submitted a number of the reports and plans required by the Red Hill Administrative Order on Consent regarding the condition of the steel tank liners.
-The Corrosion and Metal Fatigue Practices Report was submitted in April 2016, describing in detail the Navy’s current practices for assessing the condition of the steel used in the tanks and associated fuel containment infrastructure.
+To date the Navy and Defense Logistics Agency have submitted several reports and plans required by the Red Hill Administrative Order on Consent regarding the condition of the tanks’ steel liners.
+The Corrosion and Metal Fatigue Practices Report, submitted in April 2016, describes the Navy’s current practices for assessing the condition of the steel used in the tanks and associated fuel containment infrastructure.

-If you experience a problem reading a document with assistive technology, please contact us.You may need Adobe Reader to view files on this page.
-See EPA’s About PDF page to learn more.
+If you experience a problem reading a document with assistive technology, please contact us.

 - Revised Conditional Approval of Destructive Testing SOW - August 2017 (pdf)